shradhanjalipradhan/shradhanjalipradhan.github.io/README.md

 ## About Me

 <p align="justify">
+I am a **passionate AI/ML professional** with **over 2 years of experience** in developing **scalable AI solutions, data-driven insights, and end-to-end machine learning pipelines**.
+My expertise lies in **data engineering, model development, and MLOps**, enabling me to build robust AI systems that drive **business impact and innovation**.

-I am passionate about leveraging artificial intelligence to drive innovation and make AI accessible to all.
-With a strong background in data analysis and a drive for continuous improvement, I aim to contribute to technological advancements and ethical AI development.
+I am committed to **democratizing AI** by making cutting-edge technologies accessible and ethical.
+With a strong foundation in **data analysis, deep learning, and cloud-based ML solutions**, I continuously strive to enhance AI capabilities through research, optimization, and real-world applications. 🚀

 </p>

 ## Education